ryansgot/logging/README.md

 In order to avoid an infinite loop, you should not log from within a logger unless you filter out the destination that is performing the logging.
 [FSEventLog](logging/src/main/java/com/fsryan/tools/logging/FSEventLog.kt) and [FSDevMetrics](logging/src/main/java/com/fsryan/tools/logging/FSDevMetrics.kt)'s public API allow you to specify which destinations you want to log to.
 These destinations are resolved by the ID logger.

+### logging-android artifact

+This contains implementations of [FSEventLogger](logging/src/main/java/com/fsryan/tools/logging/FSLoggers.kt) and [FSDevMetricsLogger](logging/src/main/java/com/fsryan/tools/logging/FSLoggers.kt) that are specific to Android.

+### logging-android-appcenter artifact

+This contains implementations of [FSEventLogger](logging/src/main/java/com/fsryan/tools/logging/FSLoggers.kt) and [FSDevMetricsLogger](logging/src/main/java/com/fsryan/tools/logging/FSLoggers.kt) that are specific to Microsoft AppCenter's Analytics Android integration.

-### Logging-Android artifact
+### logging-android-firebase artifact

-This contains implementations of [FSEventLogger](logging/src/main/java/com/fsryan/tools/logging/FSLoggers.kt) and [FSDevMetricsLogger](logging/src/main/java/com/fsryan/tools/logging/FSLoggers.kt) that are specific to Android, Crashlytics, and Firebase Analytics.
+This contains implementations of [FSEventLogger](logging/src/main/java/com/fsryan/tools/logging/FSLoggers.kt) and [FSDevMetricsLogger](logging/src/main/java/com/fsryan/tools/logging/FSLoggers.kt) that are specific to Google Firebase's Analytics and Crashlytics Android integration.

 ## How to register a Logger